CWEzio/Notes/tools/vscode.md

 2. Right-click the second file to be compared in the file explorer and select `Compare with Selected`

 ## Send `ctrl + K` directly to the integrated terminal
-This behavior is controlled by "terminal.integrated.allowChords" you can set it to false to send `ctrl + K` directly to the integrated terminal.
+This behavior is controlled by "terminal.integrated.allowChords".
+You can set it to false to send `ctrl + K` directly to the integrated terminal.
 If it is set to true, then `ctrl + K` would be intercepted by VSCode.